-The simulations of the charge, calculated according to (22) in the course of applied voltage and in the course of relaxation after the shorting of the input contacts are depicted in Figure 17.
+Figure 15 depicts the simulations of the charge calculated according to (22) when voltage is applied and at the time of relaxation after shorting of the input contacts.

-The distribution of current between the surface electrodes is depicted in Figure 17-B. In contrast to the Sample 1 where the current peaked only for a very short time near the contacts creating non-uniform bending, the current of the Sample 2 is several orders of magnitudes weaker, but remains almost uniform along its full length for a long time, thereby producing uniform bending.
+The distribution of current between the surface electrodes is presented in Figure 15(b).
+In contrast to Sample 1 where the current peaked only for a very short time near the contacts creating non-uniform bending; the current of the Sample 2 is several orders of magnitudes weaker, but remains almost uniform along its full length for a long time, thereby producing uniform bending.